 Feeling burned out at work?
 Find out what you can do when your job affects your health.By Mayo Clinic Staff

-"Burnout" isn't a medical diagnosis.
-Some experts think that other conditions, such as depression, are behind burnout.
-Some research suggests that many people who experience symptoms of job burnout don't believe their jobs are the main cause.
 Whatever the cause, job burnout can affect your physical and mental health.
-Consider how to know if you've got job burnout and what you can do about it.
+Here are some tips on how to know if you have job burnout and what you can do about it.

 Job burnout symptoms